-Nestled on the banks of the River Yealm in an area of outstanding natural beauty our Boathouse forms a small, but significant addition to maritime architecture.
+Nestled on the banks of the River Yealm in an Area of Outstanding Natural Beauty our Boathouse forms a small, but significant addition to maritime architecture.
 Nearing completion this project has dealt with a complex site and intensive cross collaboration.

-The scheme houses a speedboat and other small craft and leisure equipment and whilst primarily utilitarian it provides space for the client to enjoy this truly beautiful setting and the waters beyond.
-The once appalling state of the roads in the area ‘meant any journey by land was a mammoth undertaking’ and as such residents of Newton Ferrers and the nearby Noss Mayo have a deep connection with water seldom found in English settlements.
+The scheme houses a speedboat and other small craft and leisure equipment and whilst primarily utilitarian, it provides space for the client to enjoy this truly beautiful setting and the waters beyond.
+The once appalling state of the roads in the area ‘meant any journey by land was a mammoth undertaking’ and as such residents of Newton Ferrers and nearby Noss Mayo have a deep connection with water seldom found in English settlements.

-The spatial arrangement of the boathouse developed from a close collaboration with WISE boat hoists who specialise in providing handling solutions to the boat building and marine industries.
-This has enabled a diagram whereby the boat is stored within the eaves and mechanically lowered into the water when required; releasing the ground plane for additional storage.
+The spatial arrangement of the Boathouse developed from a close collaboration with WISE boat hoists who specialise in providing handling solutions to the boat building and marine industries.
+This has enabled a diagram whereby the boat is stored within the eaves and mechanically lowered into the water when required, releasing the ground plane for additional storage.

 Team: Chris Worsfold, Tom Wimshurst, Will Wimshurst

-Project Status: Construction
+Project Status: Complete